aptos-labs/aptos-core/developer-docs-site/docs/contribute/faq.md

     ```

-* And use this struct in several other modules, incl. modules deployed in different accounts at a later point time.
+* And use this struct in several other modules, including modules deployed in different accounts at a later point time.

 ### Data is kept in resources (user accounts), not modules.
 What is the purpose (security, privacy, etc.) and motivation for this?
 Doesn't reading the source data bound to each module add extra work and bytecode overhead to the modules (contracts)?